Just edit this element to add your own HTML.

 Test for Doneness…

-There are at least three tests for doneness:
+There are at least three tests to check if it is done:

 § The most reliable test is a meat thermometer.
 The temperature in the deep breast should be 160 to 165 degrees.
 In the deep thigh, temperature should be 180 to 185 degrees.
 Happily, these two temperatures occur at the same time.